Talking Tom & Friends: Special (2023)

+Season 3 (2023)

-Talking Tom and Friends Minis
+Talking Tom & Friends Minis

-Talking Tom and Friends Minis is a 2D animated web series featuring Talking Tom and his friends.
+Talking Tom & Friends Minis is a 2D animated web series featuring Talking Tom and his friends.
 The characters are presented without any particular language dialogue.
-It is developed and produced by Outfit7 and Plenus.
+It is co-developed and produced by Outfit7 and Plenus.
 The show was released from March 2016 to July 2018.

 Talking Tom Heroes

 Talking Tom Heroes is an animated series by Outfit7.
 It premiered on April 26, 2019, on YouTube.
-It also premiered on Boomerang in Asia and on Pop in the United Kingdom.
+It also aired on Boomerang in Asia and on Pop in the United Kingdom.

 Talking Tom Heroes: Suddenly Super

-Talking Tom Heroes: Suddenly Super is an upcoming animated series by Outfit7 and Epic Story Media, a company that has worked on other TV shows such as Slugterra and Pocoyo, announced on July 9, 2021.
-It will follow the characters as they work as superheroes while maintaining a civilian identity.
+Talking Tom Heroes: Suddenly Super is a CGI animated series by Outfit7 and Epic Story Media, a company that has worked on other TV shows such as Slugterra and Pocoyo, it was announced on July 9th, 2021 and was released January 14, 2025.
+It follows the characters as they work as superheroes while maintaining a civilian identity.

 Other media

 The Talking Tom & Friends franchise has expanded beyond apps and animated series.
 The franchise also sells branded merchandise and music videos.

 Talking Tom and Talking Angela's music video for their single "You Get Me", created in cooperation with Walt Disney Records, has received over 350 million views on YouTube as of March 2020.
 Talking Angela has also recorded her first solo song called "That's Falling in Love".
 Talking Tom and Talking Angela's "Stand By Me", based on Ben E. King's song of the same name, received 54 million views as of March 2021.

 Talking Tom & Friends launched a range of interactive toys called "Superstar" in 2012.
 The plush toys talk and interact with multiple Talking Tom & Friends apps, as well as with each other, using a voice recognition system.
 The series has since been discontinued.

 A live-action animated feature film based on the Talking Tom & Friends franchise entered development in October 2014, with Brad Fischer, James Vanderbilt, and William Sherak producing the film.
 It will be produced by Mythology Entertainment.
 In October 2018, Jean-Julien Baronnet (who was also involved in the Rabbids Invasion television series and the Assassin's Creed film) was set to produce the film.
 As of late October 2019, the film is stated to be in the script stage, but they are still figuring out on what it will look like and what the story should be like.